 Preclinical and Clinical Trial Requirements

 A brief overview of the situation regarding preclinical and clinical trial requirements in Norwegian Pharma.
-Prepared in association with DLA Piper, a leading law firm in Norway, this is an extract from The Pharma Legal Handbook: Norway, available to purchase here for USD 99.
+Prepared in association with DLA Piper, a leading law firm in Norway, this is an extract from The Pharma Legal Handbook: Norway, available to purchase here for GBP 99.

 1. Are clinical trials required to be conducted locally as a condition (stated or implicit) for marketing approval?